-1. Combine the ground (green w/yellow stripe) wire from the main panel's ground busbar and the ground (green w/yellow stripe) wire from the sub-panel's ground busbar.
+1. Combine the ground (green) wire from the main panel's ground busbar and the ground (green) wire from the sub-panel's ground busbar (or the ground connection on the outlets, if using the output breaker versions).
 After these grounds are combined, connect them to the "AC GROUND" terminal.
 Tighten the "AC GROUND" terminal to 16 in lbf (1.8 N-m).